MichaelAbebaw/SchoolAdministration/README.md

-# SchoolAdministrative
+# SchoolAdministration
-Part of a school administrative system, group management module
+Part of a school administrative system, group management module.